skttl/konstrukt-documentation/api/collections.md

 #### **AddContainerMenuItem(MenuItem menuItem) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds the provided menu item to the collection tree node right click menu as well as the list view actions menu.
+See [Menu Items API documentation](menu-items.md) for more info.

 ````csharp
 // Example